CaringalML/Artisan-Tiling-Node-JS-Lambda-DynamoDB-Serverless/README.md

 - Zip utility (`sudo apt-get install zip`)
 - Registered domain in Route 53

-## 📝 License
+## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact